 As a business grows, business owners can invest in nicer furniture, more games and food-related equipment.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your board game cafe is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your board game cafe is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements